AboutScientific Advisory Board

 Martin Kulldorff, PhD, is a Professor of Medicine at Harvard Medical School and a biostatistician in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.

 Dr Kulldorff’s current research centers on developing new statistical methods for post-market drug and vaccine safety surveillance.
+He has been very outspoken about the grave harms caused by lockdowns, and is one of the authors of the Great Barrington Declaration.

 Professor of Biophysics, Stanford University

-Michael Levitt is a South African-born biophysicist and a professor of structural biology at Stanford University.
+Professor Michael Levitt is a South African-born biophysicist and a professor of structural biology at Stanford University.
 He runs the University’s Levitt Lab.

 In 2013, Dr Levitt received the Nobel Prize in Chemistry, together with Martin Karplus and Arieh Warshel, for “the development of multi-scale models for complex chemical systems”.
 In 2014 he was awarded the DeLano Award for Computational Biosciences.
 Michael was elected an ISCB Fellow by the International Society for Computational Biology in 2015.